barcus/bareos/README.md

 }
 ```

-Then, use it for example to read all clients (like in bconsole)
+Then, use this token for example to read all clients configuration (like in bconsole)

 ```bash
 curl -X 'GET' \